cloud-coder/cascon-2019-kubernetes-apimanager/03-scaling-in-kubernetes/03-scaling-in-kubernetes.md

 <details>
 <summary>Instructions</summary>

+You can scale your Kubernetes application running on the IBM Cloud Kubernetes service by specifying the number of replicas by:

+* Running the ```kubectl scale``` command
+* Using a deployment configuration file
+* Navigating to the deployments view in the IBM Cloud Kubernetes service dashboard and modifying the configuration

 1. Scaling account, provider and cost service deployments
 In this step you will scale the account deployment by adding 2 replicas, the provider deploment with 4 replicas and the cost deployment with 8 replicas.